yamotech/activerecord-dbt/README.md

   meta:
     generated_by: activerecord-dbt
   description: |-
-    Write a description of the dummy source.
+    Write a description of the 'dummy' source.
     You can write multiple lines.

 table_descriptions: